-Marissa Gardner began researching her own ancestors as a youth.
+Marissa J. Gardner began researching her own ancestors as a youth.
 She later graduated from Brigham Young University with a Bachelor’s Degree in Family History and Genealogy.
-In 2011, Marissa earned her Accredited Genealogist credential.
+In 2011, Marissa earned her Accredited Genealogist credential (region of accreditation: Germany).

-Marissa regularly visits the Family History Library.
-She can do record look ups, translations, or full research projects.
-She has experience with forensic genealogy and testifying in kinship hearings as an expert witness.
-Whatever your personal family history needs are, Marissa is thrilled to help you write your story!
+Marissa makes regular visits to the Family History Library, does historical genealogical research, and has experience with forensic genealogy and testifying in kinship hearings as an expert witness.
+Whatever your personal family history needs are, Marissa wants to help you write your story!

 Marissa has worked for companies such as Sorenson Molecular Genealogy Foundation, ProGenealogists, Inc., and Venio, LLC, as well as working as a freelance researcher for the past 10 years.
 She is now employed at Legacy Tree Genealogists.

 - 19th & 20th Century United States Research

 - Former Russian Empire

 - Former Austro-Hungarian Empire

 FEEFHS Journal: A Publication for Central & East European Genealogical Studies, vol. 12 (2004).
 Editorial Assistant to Tom Edlund.